• Skip to content

 There’s no good-quality evidence that camel milk helps autistic people.

-In addition, drinking raw milk is not recommended because raw milk can carry dangerous bacteria and other germs that cause food poisoning.
+In addition, drinking raw milk isn’t recommended because raw milk can carry dangerous bacteria and other germs that cause food poisoning.

 Who practises camel milk therapy?

 Camel milk is available in health food stores and some supermarkets.
-Although you can do this therapy yourself at home, it’s always best to speak to your GP or paediatrician or a paediatric dietitian before using this therapy.
+Although you can do this therapy yourself at home, it’s always best to speak to your GP or paediatrician or a paediatric dietitian before giving your child camel milk.

 Parent education, training, support and involvement